cfferreira/SeleniumCucumberProject/README.md

 # Selenium Cucumber Sample Project

-**Intendended use:** Sample project with Selenium and Cucumber using the ChromeDriver (win64 version) already set up.
+**Intended use:** Sample project with Selenium and Cucumber using the ChromeDriver (win64 version) already set up.
 Can be used as a starting point for less technical teams.

 ## Installation
 Import the project as a Maven project (tested in good old Eclipse IDE).